-The genre had relatively few filmmakers and with the exception of a few they worked withing each others' movies.
-Among the most important figures were Michelangelo Antonioni, Gianni Puccini, Giuseppe de Santis, Vittorio de Sica, Federico Fellini, Roberto Rossellini, Luchino Visconti, and Cesare Zavattini.
-The most recognizable of these names are Fellini and Rossellini, together they co-wrote Roma, citta aperta (Rome, Open City), and Rossellini directed it in 1945.
+A relatively small number of film makers embraced the genre and most of them worked on each other's movies.
+Italian neorealism's masters were, without a doubt, Michelangelo Antonioni, Gianni Puccini, Giuseppe de Santis, Vittorio de Sica, Federico Fellini, Roberto Rossellini, Luchino Visconti, and Cesare Zavattini.
+The most recognizable of these names are Fellini and Rossellini, who co-wrote Roma, Città Aperta (Rome, Open City), directed by Rossellini in 1945.
 It is often thought to be the first and the most influential Neorealist film of all times.

-Most of Northern Italy was occupied by foreign troops until 1943, and a number of Italian cities were bombed throughout the conflict.
+Most of Northern Italy was occupied by foreign troops until 1943, and the majority of the Italian territory was bombed throughout the conflict.
 Rome bore the brunt of the bombings on a number of occasions, and in 1943 was occupied by the Nazis.
-After the war the entire country, particularly the cities, were in shambles both physically and economically.
+After the war the entire country, particularly the cities, were in shambles physically and economically.
 Poverty, unemployment, and anger were part of everyday life.

-Filmed in black and white the films have a haunting quality, with deep shadows and sharp edges echoing not only the harshness of life during the post-war years, but the emotions of the characters themselves.
+Filmed in black and white these films have a haunting quality, with deep shadows and sharp edges echoing not only the harshness of life during the post-war years, but the emotions of the characters themselves.
 The stories often took place against the backdrop of a once-glorious empire.
-In Ladri di biciclette (Bicycle Thieves) for example, a film by Vittorio de Sica, the bombed out areas of Rome are filmed against intact ancient monuments and crumbling walls stand in contrast to 1000 year old statues.
-Ladri di biciclette is often the only Neorealist film many viewers see.
-In it all the characteristics of the genre are on display in a tightly woven story that leaves viewers on the edge of their seats, wrung out emotionally, and with an immense appreciation not only for the filmmaker but for the non-actors who so brilliantly inhabited the characters and their plights.
+In Ladri di Biciclette (Bicycle Thieves) for example, a film by Vittorio de Sica, the bombed out areas of Rome are filmed against intact ancient monuments and crumbling walls stand in contrast to 1000 year old statues.
+Ladri di biciclette is probably the best known of all neorealist movies, at least by the larger public.
+In it all the characteristics of the genre are on display in a tightly woven story that leaves viewers on the edge of their seats, wrung out emotionally, and with an immense appreciation not only for the film maker but for the non-actors who so brilliantly inhabited the characters and their plights.

 In fact one of the most innovative and exciting characteristics of Neorealism was its frequent use of non-actors in roles and leading roles.
 Brilliant performances by everyday Italians contributed to Neorealism's realistic feel, as did the practice of shooting on location outdoors and in restaurants, businesses, and residential buildings.

-Other important titles in the genre are: Sciuscià (Vittorio De Sica, 1946), Paisà (Roberto Rossellini, 1946), Germania, anno zero (Roberto Rossellini, 1948), La terra trema (Luchino Visconti, 1948), Bitter Rice (Giuseppe De Santis, 1949), Stromboli (Roberto Rossellini, 1950), Bellissima (Luchino Visconti, 1951), and I Vitelloni (Federico Fellini, 1953).
+Other important titles in the genre are Sciuscià (Vittorio De Sica, 1946), Paisà (Roberto Rossellini, 1946), Germania, Anno Zero (Roberto Rossellini, 1948), La Terra Trema (Luchino Visconti, 1948), Riso Amaro (Giuseppe De Santis, 1949), Stromboli (Roberto Rossellini, 1950), Bellissima (Luchino Visconti, 1951), and I Vitelloni (Federico Fellini, 1953).

-Despite the inclusion of I Vitelloni, in 1953, on critics' lists, the Neorealist movement essentially ended in 1952 with the release of Vittorio de Sica's Umberto D. Italian economic circumstances were beginning to improve, the country was being rebuilt, and many Italians began to look toward happy themes and different film styles.
+Despite the inclusion of I Vitelloni, in 1953, on critics' lists, the Neorealist movement essentially ended in 1952 with the release of Vittorio de Sica's Umberto D. Italian economic circumstances started to improve, the country was being rebuilt, and many Italians began to look toward happy themes and different film styles.
 As American film became popular a new Italian style emerged.